apnadkarni/blt/man/graph.rst

 GRAPH COMPONENTS
 ----------------

-A graph is composed of several components: coordinate axes, data elements, legend, grid, cross hairs, postscript, and annotation markers.
+A graph is composed of several components: coordinate axes, data elements, legend, cross hairs, postscript, and annotation markers.
 Instead of one big set of configuration options and operations, the graph is partitioned, where each component has its own configuration options and operations that specifically control that aspect or part of the graph.

 AXES
 ~~~~